norama/selector/README.md

 - [Folder Structure](#folder-structure)

-## Sources and Tags Selector
+## Stateful Options Selector

-Sources and Tags Selector is a multiple selector component written in [React](https://facebook.github.io/react/).
+Stateful Options Selector is a multiple selector component written in [React](https://facebook.github.io/react/), where each selected options can have an associated user selected state.
+The set of possible states is configurable.
 The component is based on [react-selectize](https://github.com/furqanZafar/react-selectize/).

+The state of the selected options can be changed by clicking on the button in their widget.
+Options can be unselected by clicking on the `X` sign in their widget.

+Options can also be divided into option groups, each group having an ID and a display title.

+## Demo

+Demo with sample configuration in [src/index.js](https://github.com/norama/selector/blob/master/src/index.js) can be seen [here](https://norama.github.io/selector).

-Each selected option has a logic state: `OR` (initial), `AND` or `NOT` and the value of the selector is a JSON composed by the selected options and their assigned logic state:
+In this example each selected option has a logic state: `OR` (initial), `AND` or `NOT` and the value of the selector is a JSON composed by the selected options and their assigned logic state:
 ```
 {